Critikid Logo

 Hasty Generalization Fallacy

-“After walking through this town for 10 minutes, I have seen several children but no adults.
-I guess all residents of this town are children!”
+“After walking through this town for 10 minutes, I’ve seen several children and no adults.
+I guess all the residents are children!”

-You make a hasty generalization when you jump to a conclusion without enough evidence.
-In other words, it means drawing an inference with too small of a sample size.
+You make a hasty generalization when you jump to a conclusion from too little evidence—in other words, when you draw an inference from a sample that’s too small.

-Hasty generalizations can lead to stereotypes.
-For example, if someone meets two people from a country and they are both rude, a hasty generalization might lead them to conclude that everyone from that country is rude.
+This fallacy can result in stereotypes.
+For example, after meeting two rude people from one country, someone might conclude that everyone from that country is rude.

 Back to the Logical Fallacy Handbook